 Patrick Biddix

-A proud UTK alumnus, Biddix earned his bachelor’s degree in Classical Civilization in 2001, where he was actively involved in orientation, fraternity life, Team VOLS, and student government.
-He later earned his master’s at the University of Mississippi and his Ph.D. at the University of Missouri–St. Louis.
-A first-generation college graduate from a ninth-generation rural Appalachian family in Spruce Pine, North Carolina, he was the first in his family to attend college.
-In addition to his work at UTK, he remains closely connected to his alma mater, serving on the Classics Advisory Council.
+A proud University of Tennessee alumnus, Biddix earned his bachelor’s degree in Classical Civilization in 2001 before completing a master’s degree at the University of Mississippi and a PhD in Higher Education at the University of Missouri–St. Louis.
+A first-generation college graduate from a ninth-generation Appalachian family in Spruce Pine, North Carolina, he remains deeply committed to expanding educational opportunity and improving student success through evidence-informed leadership.
+He continues to support his alma mater as a member of the Classics Advisory Council.

-Outside of work, Patrick enjoys spending time with his wife, Erika, an entrepreneurial strategist for women, and their three children: Jackson, Clare, and Benjamin.
-He volunteers with Scouts BSA, is an avid board gamer, musical theatre enthusiast, and 1980s movie fan.
-He enjoys competitive 5K training and can often be seen running across and around campus in preparation for his next race.
+Outside the university, Patrick enjoys spending time with his wife, Erika, and their three children, Jackson, Clare, and Benjamin.
+He volunteers with Scouts BSA, enjoys board games, musical theatre, and distance running, and can often be found training on the trails and greenways around Knoxville.